Salt Lake Bees: Salt Lake Bees (2006-present)

 In the early part of the 2023 season, Jo Adell broke a franchise record with a six-game straight home run streak.

 In early 2024, Marc Amicone left the Bees to become an advisor on baseball matters for the Larry H. Miller Company.
 He will work with the company and Big League Utah in their efforts to bring a Major League Baseball team to Utah.
 The team named Ty Wardle, the Bees' former chief revenue officer as the new general manager.
 Cameron Coughlan was hired as assistant general manager.

 During the 2024 season, three-time Major League Baseball MVP Mike Trout played with the Bees as part of his physical rehabilitation.
 Trout had previously played for the Bees in 2012.

-The Bees plan to leave Smith's Ballpark for The Ballpark at America First Square, a new ballpark in South Jordan, Utah, after the 2024 season.

-In 2024, the Bees have played under multiple names including the Buzz, Gulls, Occidentals, Trappers and Stingers.
+As of the 2024, the Bees have played under multiple names including the Buzz, Gulls, Occidentals, Trappers and Stingers.
 They played under the name Malmö Oat Milkers due to a licensing deal that Minor League Baseball struck with the Swedish firm Oatly.
 Oatly operates a plant in Ogden, Utah.

 The Bees played their final game at Smith's Ballpark on September 22, 2024.
+They moved to The Ballpark at America First Square.

 The Bees introduced new uniforms and logos in late 2024.

-Coaches
+Management

+Corina Nelson

+In 2026, Corina Nelson, a senior executive at the Larry H. Miller company, was named general manager.
+She is the first woman to hold this position.

+Doug Davis

+Doug Davis was named manager of the Bees in early 2026.
+Davis played in the minor leagues for 11 years.
+He also played seven games in Major League Baseball and was one of Angels' ninth-round draft picks in 1984.
+Davis was a bench coach for the Florida Marlins during their 2003 World Series victory.
+He is the ninth manager in the club's history.